What are chemical peels?

 To book a skin consultation and begin your skin journey with Victorian Cosmetic Institute call our customer care team on 1300 863 824.

-If you are requiring deeper treatment using the TCA chemical peel or skin lasers you will require a consultation with one of our Cosmetic Doctors.
-Our doctors specialise in skin treatments and will be able to give you the proper advice on the right treatment for you.
+If you are requiring deeper treatment using the TCA chemical peel or skin lasers you will require a consultation with one of our Cosmetic Doctors or Cosmetic Nurses.
+Our Cosmetic Doctors and Cosmetic Nurses are highly skilled in skin treatments and will be able to give you the proper advice on the right treatment for you.
 We have a wide range of chemical peels available which increases the likelihood of finding the best chemical peel for your skin.

 The first step is simply contacting us for your initial consultation, where we will discuss with you what is a realistic and achievable outcome, and what to expect from your treatment.